 Do Platies Need To Be In Groups?

 Platies are highly social and do better when kept in small groups.
-All you need to do is set up a tank with the correct number of fish, preferably two to three females for each male.
+All you need to do is set up a tank with the correct number of fish, preferably three females for each male, as mentioned earlier.

 Can You Keep Just Female Platies?

 You can keep just female platies in your tank.
 That is a common practice among fishkeepers that wish to avoid reproduction.

 In other words, they can still give birth to young platies even though the tank doesn’t have any male platies.

-How To Grow Multiple Platies In A Fish Tank?
+How To Setup A Platy Fish Tank

 If you want to rear multiple platies, you have to create a conducive environment for them.
 This means the following: